Great0ne/MGS1-PC-Randomizer/README.md

 # How to use
 - Launch the game, launch the Trainer, wait for the trainer to recognize mgs process, click Randomize and test it.
-- Can be activated/deactivated anytime.
+- Can be activated/deactivated anytime, but I would suggest to let it activated during play.
 - If no pickup text window visible, maybe try the in windowed instead of fullscreen.

 ![mgsr1](https://user-images.githubusercontent.com/110473739/200180648-4c2b8633-8f7b-48a2-81da-f4322025265c.gif)